 The District entered a capital lease in July 2019 for two new pumpers with associated equipment for use in fire programs.
-The initial payment was due August 2020 and payments required quarterly thereafter of \$33,495 through May 2034.
+The initial payment was due August 2021 and payments required quarterly thereafter of \$33,495 through May 2034.
 Total purchase cost is \$1,464,657 with an implicit interest rate of approximately 7.4%.
 The lessor retains a first lien security interest in the property while the lease agreement is in place.
+The District paid-off the capital lease in fiscal year 2023.